RabbitMQ: How to handle and avoid high CPU or Memory usage

 1. Too many queued messages

-For optimal performance, queues should always stay around 0.
+• For optimal performance, queues should always stay around 0.

-Are your consumers connected?
+• Are your consumers connected?
 You should first of all check if your consumers are connected - consumer alarms can be activated from the console.
 The alarms will be triggered to send notifications when the number of consumers for a queue is less than or equal to a given number of consumers.

-We recommend you to enable the queue length alarm from the console or, if possible, to set a max-length or a max-ttl on messages in your queues.
+💡 Generally, we recommend you to enable the queue length alarm from the console or, if possible, to set a max-length or a max-ttl on messages in your queues.

-If you already have too many messages in the queue - you need to start consume more messages or get your queues drained.
+If you already have too many messages in the queue - you need to start consuming more messages or get your queues drained.
 If you are able to turn off your publishers then do that until you have managed to consume the messages from the queue.

 2. Too high message throughput